What Is Considered a Good Settlement? Fair Compensation

 What is considered a good settlement ultimately depends on your individual circumstances, risk tolerance, and alternative options.
 Compare settlement offers against potential trial outcomes, considering both best-case and worst-case scenarios.

 Evaluate the certainty of payment versus trial risks.
-Even strong cases can lose at trial, while settlements provide guaranteed compensation.
+Even strong cases can lose at trial, while settlements generally provide more predictability than trial outcomes.
 Factor in appeal possibilities, collection challenges, and time delays when making your decision.

 Take Action Now: Get your settlement evaluated